ntsteingps/spectrometer_triggering/README.md

 ## Install

 1. Clone the repository in the desired location on the target system.
-When cloning to a production system, be sure to use a revocable deploy key with minimum access right.
-    ```bash
-    git clone git@github.com:maargenton/caltech-spectrometer.git spectrometer
-    cd spectrometer
-    ```

 2. Create a symbolic link to the main command in one of the system paths, e.g.:
     ```sh
     ln -fs $(pwd)/spectrometer/spectrometerctl /usr/local/bin/spectrometerctl